Constitution & Bylaws

 - The Statutory State Committee may delegate its powers to the State Executive Committee, or to an appropriate standing committee created by the controlling documents, or to the Party Convention.

-Article VIII: Judicial Committee
+Article IX: Judicial Committee

 - The Judicial Committee will consist of not more than nine (9) Party members.